Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

 \subsection{Calculation of the PA-term \texorpdfstring{$H(A'|E)$}{Lg}}

 As within the CC attack Eve knows whether a local or a nonlocal correlation is being distributed to Alice and Bob, the entropy of the variable $A$ (which describes the output of the measurement used by Alice for key distribution) conditioned on Eve's knowledge is given by the convex mixture of local and non-local contributions.
 Moreover, Eve not only knows when a local distribution is shared by the parties, but also knows then perfectly the outcomes $A$ and $B$ of Alice and Bob, respectively.
-Hence, the local contribution within the mixture must be identically vanishing, unless Alice performs a non-deterministic preprocessing $p_{A'|A}\equiv\cS$ of the outcome $A$ that introduces some randomness, so that the knowledge of Eve about the resulting variable $A'$ is no longer perfect.
+Hence, the contribution of the local distribution to the conditional entropy of $A$ is zero, unless Alice performs a non-deterministic preprocessing $p_{A'|A}\equiv\cS$ of the outcome $A$ that introduces some randomness, so that the knowledge of Eve about the resulting variable $A'$ is no longer perfect.

 In order to determine the conditional entropy $H(A'|E)$, we must only track Eve's knowledge of Alice's outputs.
 Hence, without loss of generality, we can assume Eve to hold a random variable $E$ taking four values $e\in \{ \{\tilde{e}\},?\}$, where $?$ means that she distributed a nonlocal correlation and has no knowledge of Alice's output, while values $\tilde{e} \in \{0, 1, \varnothing \}$ correspond to the perfect knowledge of Alice's output $A$, which Eve possesses after distributing a local correlation (so that always $\tilde{e}=a$).